ocf/ocfweb/ocfweb/docs/docs/staff/scripts/check.md

 ## Introduction

-Check allows a staffer to get all the usage details of a user.
-Some information may only be accessible to privileged users or root, and dependent on local machine, so the output may differ accordingly.
+`check` allows staffers to get account details about users.
+Some information may only be accessible to privileged users or root, or depend on the local machine, so the output may differ accordingly. `check` is best run on `supernova`.

+`check` currently returns:

+* `getent` info
+* CalNet info
+* Print Quota
+* Virtual Host/Apphost info if group account
+* Signatory for/signatories of
+* [[Notes|doc staff/scripts/note]] about the user in `~staff/User_Info`
+* Currently running processes on local machines
+* Recent Logins

 ## Usage/Example